 Read all about Smalltalk here.

-Format: The competition is based on a game of strategy.
-You will be working on a grid of numbers.
-You have a “robot” which occupies one square (shown in black) and you can move it in one of four directions into adjacent squares (the robot will “wrap around” the board if it’s at the edge).
+Format: The competition is conducted entirely online.
+It is based on a game of strategy.
+You are working on a grid of numbers.
+You have a “robot” which occupies one square (shown in black) and you can move it in one of four directions into adjacent squares (the robot “wraps around” the board if it’s at the edge).

 Each time you enter a square, the value of that square is added to your score and the value of the square is reset to zero.
 The score is simply the total of captured cells in the game within a certain time period (e.g., 60 seconds).